w-taylor/portfolio-site/README.md

 This is a portfolio website to publicly display projects I've been working on.

-# Back End
+# Backend

-The back end for the site is written for the Node.js runtime and uses Express for routing.
+The backend for the site is written for the Node.js runtime and uses Express for routing.
 Additional packages include body-parser for parsing AJAX requests, nodemailer for sending email from the server, bad-words for word filters on user-submitted input, ejs for templating to add header/footer to each page, and node-postgres for interacting with the postgreSQL database.
 Https was enabled with certificates obtained using certbot and Let's Encrypt.

 # Projects
 ## The Wall